Specific Health Concern >> Gastroesophageal Reflux Disease (GERD)

 Prokinetics help strengthen the LES and make the stomach empty faster.
 This group includes bethanechol (Urecholine) and metoclopramide (Reglan).
 Metoclopramide also improves muscle action in the digestive tract.
 Prokinetics have frequent side effects that limit their usefulness— fatigue, sleepiness, depression, anxiety, and problems with physical movement.

 Because drugs work in different ways, combinations of medications may help control symptoms.
 People who get heartburn after eating may take both antacids and H2 blockers.
 The antacids work first to neutralize the acid in the stomach, and then the H2 blockers act on acid production.
 By the time the antacid stops working, the H2 blocker will have stopped acid production.
-Your medical health care provider is the best source of information about how to use medications for GERD.
-Many Pharmacists are a wealth of information too, especially when taking multiple medications.
-Most important to consider is when stopping acid production in your stomach, this stops your ability to absorb calcium which will lead to many other conditions such as osteoporosis and weakened immunity.
+Your pharmacist is the best source of information about how to use medications for GERD.
+Many Pharmacists are a wealth of information, especially when taking multiple medications.
+Most important to consider is when stopping acid production in your stomach, this stops your ability to absorb calcium which will lead to many other conditions such as osteoporosis, muscle weakness and weakened immunity.
 Consider this before taking any medication for GERD.

 As with all medication, certain side-effects are known and others are not known.
 It is important to consider the side-effects and to do some research into the medication being prescribed to determine if the side-effects are worse than the symptoms associated with your GERD.
 Talking with your medical doctor or pharmacist is advised.
 Considering Alternative treatments before starting stronger medication is best.